Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Conclusion

 \section{Conclusion}

 This research demonstrates that statistical graph theory has the ability to play an instrumental role in locomotion control of soft robots in unknown environments.
 The probabilistic Model-Free Control (pMFC) framework is an improved environment-centric data-driven approach that affords a graphical representation to {locomotion control}.
 The structure of the digraph is robot-specific where the vertices and edges correspond to the discretized robot states and motion primitives.
 The probabilistic edge weights describe the robot-environment interactions and are optimally learned using stochastic Hierholzer's algorithm.
 The framework also affords mathematical definition of fixed gaits as binary column vectors.
 This facilitates definition of locomotion gaits as simple cycles that are transformation invariant, i.e., the translation and rotation of a simple cycle are preserved irrespective of the starting vertex.

-Thereafter, gaits are synthesized by optimizing a linearly weighted cost function formulated as a BILP with linear constraints.
+Thereafter, gaits are synthesized by optimizing a linearized cost function formulated as a BILP with linear constraints.
 This formulation provides a quick and tractable solution despite the problem being NP-hard and balances exploration of gaits (through LHS) with exploitation through the exact and optimal solutions obtained using \Matlab ~\verb+intlinprog+.
 Multiple translation and rotation gaits are synthesized using the experimentally learned graph edge weights.
 The resulting synthesized gaits are experimentally validated to demonstrate that the pMFC approach can synthesize locomotion gaits on unknown surfaces through optimal learning.
+In summary, the method focuses on synthesizing gaits and is effective for robots lacking biological analogues for biomimetic gait selection and/or robust dynamic models that facilitate simulation for use in traditional learning methods.
+Therefore, a great application for this method is in soft robot locomotion control due to the significant simulation-to-reality gaps that currently exist with model-based methods.